Picasso Inspired Tree Ornaments Kids Can Make

-Supplies Needed To Make These DIY Picasso Inspired Ornaments:
+Supplies Needed for Picasso Inspired Ornament Craft

 - Oven Bake Clay (we used the brand, Scuplty because it was very pliable)